TASEmulators/BizHawk/README.md

 [![Windows | binaries](https://img.shields.io/badge/Windows-binaries-%230078D6.svg?logo=windows&logoColor=0078D6&style=popout)](https://github.com/TASVideos/BizHawk/releases/latest)

 Click `BizHawk-<version>.zip` to download it.
-Also note the changelog, the full version of which is [on tasvideos.org](http://tasvideos.org/Bizhawk/ReleaseHistory.html). **Don't mix different versions** of BizHawk, keep each version in its own folder.
+Also note the changelog, the full version of which is [here at TASVideos](http://tasvideos.org/Bizhawk/ReleaseHistory.html). **Don't mix different versions** of BizHawk, keep each version in its own folder.

 Before you start (by running `EmuHawk.exe`), you'll need the following Windows-only prerequisites installed.
 You can get them all at once with [this program](https://github.com/TASVideos/BizHawk-Prereqs/releases/latest).
 * .NET Framework 4.6.1